 Since 1992, Austin Parks Foundation has facilitated park improvements as well as offered creative fun programming for the community, such as their Moves in the Park series.
-Through programs such as the ACL Music Festival Grants Program and the Adopt-a-Park Program, APF has been able to make a huge impact on our area’s outdoor play places.
+Through programs such as the Adopt-a-Park Program, APF has been able to make a huge impact on our area’s outdoor play places.
 Read on to learn about some of Austin’s great playgrounds and some notable park improvements.
 Then go out and play!

 The Best Playgrounds in Austin:

 — Zilker Park (Central Austin)